 As of 2023, IS Sahel and JNIM maintain a violent rivalry, which has led JNIM leaders to collude with local militias to counter IS Sahel.
 On January 23, 2023, JNIM released photos showing various local clan leaders in northern Mali pledging allegiance to JNIM leader, Iyad Ag Ghaly.
 Clan notables from the Daoussahak community in northern Mali have aligned with JNIM for protection from IS Sahel.
 In areas with IS Sahel’s presence, JNIM has benefitted in protecting local communities as local clans join the group’s ranks for protection.
 A few days later on January 26, 2023, JNIM met with several armed groups in northeastern Mali.
 The meeting resulted in a non-aggression pact between JNIM and the local militias in order to better combat IS Sahel.
 Included among the armed groups are the High Council for the Unity of Azawad, an ethnic Tuareg group with ties to Ansar al-Din and the Permanent Strategic Framework for Peace Security and development, a coalition of armed groups.
 Also included is the pro-government militia, the Tuareg Imghad Self-Defense Group and Allies.
 (Sources: Stratfor, Long War Journal)

-As of August 2023, IS Sahel has not been ousted from Talataye and continues to be a heavy threat to Mali.
+As of August 2023, IS Sahel had not been ousted from Talataye and continued to be a heavy threat to Mali.
 According to the United Nations in August 2023, IS Sahel has doubled the amount of territory they control in Mali since 2022.
 In particular, the group controls rural areas in eastern Menaka and large parts of the Asongo area in northern Gao.
 (Sources: Human Rights Watch, Armed Conflict Location & Event Data Project, Global Initiative Against Transnational Organized Crime, United Nations Security Council)

 Recruitment